We represent the entire UK in our funding portfolio and have a wide scope for what we can fund.

 This year, we are particularly encouraging charities to apply for projects or areas of work that:

-- Projects addressing diversity and equality and projects supporting minoritised communities
+- Projects addressing diversity and equality and projects supporting minoritised groups

 - Projects supporting mental health and wellbeing